haiwen/seafile-admin-docs/manual/setup_binary/installation_ce.md

     1. Install Redis with package installers in your OS.

-    2. refer to [Django's documentation about using Redis cache](https://docs.djangoproject.com/en/4.2/topics/cache/#redis) to add Redis configurations to `seahub_settings.py`.
+    2. Refer to [Django's documentation about using Redis cache](https://docs.djangoproject.com/en/4.2/topics/cache/#redis) to add Redis configurations to `seahub_settings.py`.

 ### Tweaking conf files